open-telemetry/opentelemetry-php-contrib/src/Shims/OpenTracing/README.md

 # Setup

-To use this package, you need to create an OpenTelemetry `tracer provider`, and provide it to the shim tracer:
+To use this package, you need to create an OpenTelemetry `tracer provider`, which is the only parameter used by the shim tracer:

 ```php
 $tracerProvider = new OpenTelemetry\SDK\Trace\TracerProvider(/*params*/);